 A professional therapist can use sports massage and electrotherapy to speed up recovery after the acute stage has passed.
 A full rehabilitation program consisting of stretching and strengthening exercises is required to avoid future injury.

 With a grade 2 contusion, the patient probably cannot walk properly and may experience sudden twinges of pain during activity.
 There may be slight swelling and pressing in on the injury will be tender.
 Contracting the hamstring muscles against resistance causes pain and the patient will have limited range of movement.

 Apply ice and compression as soon as possible and avoid walking on the leg for 3 to 5 days.
 Again, a professional therapist can use sports massage and electrotherapy to aid healing after the acute stage.

-With a grade 3 contusion the patient will be unable to walk without the aid of crutches.
-They will be in sever pain and swelling will appear immediately.
+With a grade 3 contusion, the patient will be unable to walk without the aid of crutches.
+They will be in severe pain and swelling will appear immediately.
 A static contraction will be painful and might produce a bulge in the muscle.
 Expect to be out of competition for 3 to twelve weeks.
 If the injury is particularly severe then surgery may be indicated.